Cghlewis/data-mgmt-ed-research-book/_book/16-data-sharing.md

 ### When to share

 The most important thing to consider here is what is required by your funder, or other supporters.
 Federal funders will likely have required time frames.
 As an example, NIH expects that researchers will share their data no later than at the time of publication or by the end of their grant, whichever comes first [@national_institutes_of_health_update_2021].
-While other funders, such as the National Institute of Mental Health (NIMH), have expectations that grant awardees will share data throughout the grant on an regular schedule [@national_institute_of_mental_health_notice_2023].
+While other funders, such as the National Institute of Mental Health (NIMH), have expectations that grant awardees will share data throughout the grant on a regular schedule [@national_institute_of_mental_health_notice_2023].

 Your repository may also have preferences for when data should be deposited.
-For example, while data can be deposited at any time with ICPSR, they recommend to begin uploading data as soon as possible after data collection to allow time for data curation [@icpsr_when_2023].
+For example, while data can be deposited at any time with ICPSR, they recommend beginning uploading data as soon as possible after data collection to allow time for data curation [@icpsr_when_2023].
 If you choose to make ongoing deposits of data, you will want to consider if you would like to embargo your data until you are required to share.
 This means you delay the public release of your data until a later time point of your choosing.
 This allows you to continually deposit your data, for example to reduce the workload at the end of your study, while also allowing you sole access to your data while your project is active.
 If you choose to deposit data on an ongoing basis, make sure that your repository allows you to edit, update, and version your data if errors are found or changes are needed at any point during the project.

 ## Repository file structure {#share-file}